Meet Our Staff

 Stephanie Wu Winter, Director of Strategic Volunteer Initiatives

-Stephanie recently joined Hunger Free America as the Director of Strategic Volunteer Initiatives.
-She is tasked with continuing to strengthen HFA’s national volunteer program, Ending Hunger through Citizen Service, which seeks to move volunteers beyond food drives and holiday time physical service in order to engage in more focused and effective activities to increase participation in federal nutrition assistance programs (such as SNAP and the School Breakfast Program) and activities to advocate with elected officials to improve government anti-hunger and anti-poverty policies.
+Stephanie works to strengthen HFA’s national volunteer program, Ending Hunger through Citizen Service, which seeks to move volunteers beyond food drives and holiday service in order to engage in more focused and effective activities to end hunger.

 Stephanie brings to the role a lifetime of experience as a volunteer herself, giving her a distinct outlook.
-From her teen years volunteering at a children’s museum to years of corporate volunteerism leadership, volunteering has always been a part of her life.
 She was inspired by the HFA mission to go beyond her own volunteerism efforts and join the anti-hunger movement in a more meaningful and long-term way.

 Prior to joining HFA, Stephanie spent more than a dozen years in the financial services sector, working in project management, communications, and client services.
 Stephanie studied public relations at Syracuse University.

-A native New Yorker, who has lived in all five boroughs, if you count summers at Yankee Stadium, Stephanie enjoys traveling and experiencing culture through food.
+A native New Yorker, who has lived in all five boroughs if you count summers at Yankee Stadium, Stephanie currently resides on Staten Island with her husband, son & cat.
+She enjoys traveling and experiencing culture through food.

 Stephanie’s favorite food is noodles.
 From hand-pulled noodles to pasta, spätzle to noodle kugel, macaroni and cheese to spiralized veggie noodles, all are equally delicious.